Thomas Schreiber (innkeeper): Trial

 After his extradition to Mergentheim, Thomas Schreiber was immediately brought before the court on the charges of sorcery.
 As he had not yet been denounced by three witnesses, only two, he could not be tortured.
 When asked about his criticism toward witch trials, he replied that he had always said that witch trials were legitimate as long as no one was subjected to injustice.
 On 13 February, Catharina Reissens denounced him, and the three denunciations necessary for torture was thereby achieved.
 It is considered likely that all three denunciations against him were performed under pressure from the interrogators.

-On 10 April, a joint letter of protest against his arrest signed by friends in Heidenheim, Langenau, Ellwangen, Dinelsbuhl and Aalen was delivered to Mergentheim, in which they protested against the fact that Schreiber had been arrested without any specific accusations, and that he might have sinned by criticizing the court, but that leniency was warranted because of his youth and minor children.
+On 10 April, a joint letter of protest against his arrest signed by friends in Heidenheim, Langenau, Ellwangen, Dinkelsbühl, and Aalen was delivered to Mergentheim, in which they protested against the fact that Schreiber had been arrested without any specific accusations, and that he might have sinned by criticizing the court, but that leniency was warranted because of his youth and minor children.
 The court asked for legal advice from the court of Würzburg, and was given the advice that torture was fully legitimate given the fact that the accused had been denounced three times, that he had attempted to flee, and that he had criticized the court.